Marcogarcia31/Health_app/README.md

 * Scipy
 * Category_encoders

-* the data is **directly available** [here](https://static.openfoodfacts.org/data/en.openfoodfacts.org.products.csv).
+* the data is hosted in **Data.zip** or **directly available** [here](https://static.openfoodfacts.org/data/en.openfoodfacts.org.products.csv).
 The csv file should be stored in a folder named Data to reproduce code in the cleaning notebook

 * the **cleaned** data ready for **exploration and modelling** is available in the project repository under the name exploration_data.csv and may be read directly by the **modelling notebook**
 <p>&nbsp;</p>